mswjs/interceptors/README.md

 })
 ```

-> We use Fetch API `Response` class as the middleground for mocked response definition.
+> We use Fetch API `Response` class as the middle-ground for mocked response definition.
 This library then coerces the response instance to the appropriate response format (e.g. to `http.OutgoingMessage` in the case of `http.ClientRequest`).

 **The `Response` class is built-in in since Node.js 18.
 Use a Fetch API-compatible polyfill, like `node-fetch`, for older versions of Node.js.`**